 The fellowships are aimed at early career researchers who already have a research record but who have not yet held a full-time permanent academic post.
 The fellowship will allow them to undertake a significant piece of publishable work.
-The Trust will accept applications from candidates who submitted their doctoral thesis for examination after 23 February 2019 but will not be eligible if they won’t have submitted their thesis by 23 February 2023.
-Career breaks will be taken in to consideration as will major disruption from the Covid pandemic (please see website for further details).
+The Trust will accept applications from candidates who submitted their doctoral thesis for examination after 22 February 2020 but will not be eligible if they won’t have submitted their thesis by 22 February 2024.
+Career breaks will be taken into consideration as will major disruption from the Covid pandemic (please see website for further details).

 For more information on the scheme and the eligibility please see: Early Career Fellowships The Leverhulme Trust

-In order to be considered as one of our two candidates please submit a two page CV together with a one page outline detailing:
+In order to be considered as one of our two candidates please submit:

-- A1/2 page endorsement from the proposed mentor, explaining why you would like the applicant to be hosted by your department; the benefits of hosting them; the support offered; fit with department and Faculty strategy; and their potential contribution to teaching and the wider intellectual life of the department/Faculty
+- 1/2 page statement from the proposed Head of Department, explaining why you would like the applicant to be hosted by your department; the benefits of hosting them; the support offered; fit with department and faculty strategy; and their potential contribution to teaching and the wider intellectual life of the department/faculty.

 Timeline and contacts

-- 15 December 4pm – submission of outlines to Sarah Jones
+- 13 November 4pm – submission of outlines to Faculty of HSS

-- 21 December - Panel meeting to make decision on up to two applicants to support.
-Criteria will be the quality of the candidate and proposal, and the fit of the research idea to the work of the department/Faculty.
+- W/B 20 November - Panel meeting to make decision on up to two applicants to support.
+Criteria will be the quality of the candidate and proposal aligned to the decision-making criteria of the Leverhulme, and the fit of the research idea to the work of the department/Faculty.

-- January/February 2023 – working with RIS and the department to draft a final application.
+- December-February 2024 – working with RIS and the department to draft a final application.